-Pull upward slightly, press the button, arrow, and guide the lever down.
+Pull slightly upward, press the button and lower the lever.

 In exceptional cases, if the parking brake has to be used to slow or stop the car, do not pull the lever up too hard.
 In doing so, continuously press the button of the parking brake lever.